New York State Route 9A: History

+As the Henry Hudson Parkway replaced Riverside Drive in the mid-1930s, NY 9A was moved onto it, eventually using the new parkway to where it crossed US 9 (Broadway) in the Bronx.
+Here, NY 9A exited the parkway and ran concurrent with US 9 to the split in Yonkers.
+The Brooklyn–Battery Tunnel connecting Manhattan's Battery Park to Brooklyn was completed in 1950.

+NY 9A was extended northward c.
+1939 from Tarrytown to Archville, a small hamlet midway between Tarrytown and Ossining, by way of Sleepy Hollow Road, in 1938.

-Farther north, a new highway was built around Ossining from Saw Mill River Road (NY 100) in Briarcliff Manor to US 9 north of Ossining.
-The highway, known as the Briarcliff–Peekskill Parkway, was completed c.
+Farther north, a new limited-access parkway was built around Ossining from Saw Mill River Road (NY 100) in Briarcliff Manor to US 9 north of Ossining.
+The parkway, known as the Briarcliff–Peekskill Parkway, was completed c.
 1933 and initially designated as NY 404.
 On January 1, 1949, NY 9A was altered to continue north along a slightly realigned Saw Mill River Road from NY 100C near Elmsford to the south end of the Briarcliff–Peekskill Parkway in Briarcliff Manor.
 At this point, NY 9A left Saw Mill River Road and followed the parkway to its end at US 9, supplanting NY 404.
 The realignment created a 3 mi overlap between NY 9A and NY 100 from Hawthorne to Briarcliff Manor and resulted in the truncation of NY 141 back to its previous terminus in Hawthorne.

 Construction on the Croton Expressway, the only piece of the failed Hudson River Expressway project that was ever built, began in the mid-1960s.
 It became part of a realigned US 9 when it was completed by 1967.
 The former surface routing of US 9 along Albany Post Road between Croton-on-Hudson and Buchanan became a northward extension of NY 9A, which reached the old alignment by way of an overlap with US 9 from the north end of the Briarcliff–Peekskill Parkway to Croton-on-Hudson.